In 2009, children and teens spent an average of one hour and 29 minutes on a computer while texting (on a cell phone) up to four times longer.

 Lloyd Lofthouse is the award-winning author of the concubine saga, My Splendid Concubine & Our Hart.
 When you love a Chinese woman, you marry her family and culture too.

-To subscribe to “Crazy Normal”, look for the “Subscribe” button at the top of the screen in the menu bar, click on it then follow directions.
+If you want to subscribe to iLook China, there is a “Subscribe” button at the top of the screen in the menu bar.